glpi-project/doc-agent/source/usage.rst

 This mode requires a local triggering mechanism to launch the agent.
-It may be a scheduling system (cron, task scheduler) to run it automatically and regularily, but it may as well be a user session start script, for instance.
+It may be a scheduling system (cron, task scheduler) to run it automatically and regularly, but it may as well be a user session start script, for instance.

 Example: